What is Kickbox?

 Let us know.
 Equipment like table saws, welding tools, and other traditional workshop equipment is available at Elon.
 We can work with you to facilitate access to those tools in workshop areas around campus.

-In addition, Elon students have access to the woodshop at the Container Space at Loy Farm, the Performing Arts Scene Shop, and STEAM Junction, the makerspace in downtown Burlington.
+In addition, Elon students have access to the woodshop at the Container Space at Loy Farm and the Performing Arts Scene Shop.
 Review those links to find what’s available and how to access those spaces.
 If you need tools that are not available at these locations, you could use a portion of your funds to access other makerspaces in the region.

-Kickbox applications are reviewed by Maker Hub student staff, Teaching and Learning Technology staff (TLT) and by select faculty members serving on the Academic Technology and Computing Committee (ATACC).
+Kickbox applications are reviewed by Maker Hub student staff, Teaching and Learning Technology staff (TLT), and by select faculty members serving on the Academic Technology Committee (ATC).

 Adobe originally developed Kickbox as a way to inspire innovation among their employees.
 They have made the materials available for others to use for free.
 We’ve modified their version to make it a better fit for Elon.